AUA Summit - What are Benign Urethral Lesions in Adults?

 Urethral Stricture Disease

 A urethral stricture is when part of the urethra narrows.
 This can be caused by scar tissue forming in the urethra.
-(This disease is described in the Urethral Stricture section on this website.)
 The symptoms of urethral stricture disease are:

 Urethral Polyps